SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/🧪 Synaptic Labs/01. Blogs/Reasoning is All You Need.md

      tags: ["#AI", "#Research"]
      ---
      ```
+   - Tags enable you to group related notes and easily navigate through specific subsets of your knowledge graph (Obsidian, n.d.).

 3. **Visualizing the Knowledge Graph**
    - **Graph View**: Obsidian's graph view feature visually represents your notes and their connections.
-Each note appears as a node, with edges representing [[wikilinks]].
+Each note appears as a node, with edges representing [[wikilinks]] (Obsidian, n.d.).
-   - **Tag Grouping**: In the graph view settings, enable tag grouping to color-code nodes based on their tags, enhancing the visual differentiation of various categories.
+   - **Tag Grouping**: In the graph view settings, enable tag grouping to color-code nodes based on their tags, enhancing the visual differentiation of various categories (Obsidian, n.d.).

 ### Example of a Simple Knowledge Graph in Obsidian